Exploring Mount Koya: The Center of Japanese Buddhism - Japanspecialist

 So, you’ve awoken in a fairytale world.
 Test your senses one by one.
 With your eyes closed, take in the fumes of glittering cinnamon incense as it passes by your nose amidst the scent of sweet cedar.
 With the mist of the morning still rising against your palms, you narrowly open one eye and are struck by the bright emerald green of the mountain moss, its colour enhanced by the dew as it reflects the spotted sunlight beaming through the tall cedar canopies.
 You’re surrounded by nature, temples, and tombs – old and new.

-Here, you’ll be met with the immeasurable beauty of ancient foliage encompassing centuries old shrines.
+Here, you’ll be met with the immeasurable beauty of ancient foliage encompassing centuries old shrines and sacred sites.
 Here, you’ll immerse yourself in the music of monks and the clinging of chimes.
 Here, you’ll pay respects to dynasties of the past and future.
 This is no fairytale world.
 Here, on Mount Koya, you’ll find yourself at the heart of Shingon Buddhism – one of the oldest religions of Japan.

 View from the cable car of the mountain